vinhdat4999/BlasEcommerce/README.md

 # BlasEcommerce  #SimpleEcommerceWebsite
-  !!!
-UI few similar to Tiki (tiki.vn)
+a similar shopping online website
-  !!! worst disadvantage: have not used @ManyToOne :((
+disadvantage: have not used @ManyToOne